dcarbone/json-to-go/README.md

 - If a property name in an object is entirely comprised of numbers, it will be prefixed with `Num`
 - If a property name in an object begins with a non-alphanumeric value, it will be prefixed with `X`
-- If a property name in an object has a numerical first character, that character will be converted to a string following the map seen [here](./src/JSONToGO/Configuration.php#L25).
-You may optionally define your own map when initializing the Configuration class.
+- If a property name in an object has a numerical first character, that character will be converted to a string following the map seen [here](./src/JSONToGO/Configuration.php#L25). (e.g.: `80211X` becomes `Eight_0211X`) You may optionally define your own map when initializing the Configuration class.
 - If a type is not possible (is a NULL in the example json...), or if there is a value type conflict between keys within a map, the type will be defined as `interface{}`
 - The names for things will always be Exported
 - It is always a good idea to run the results through `go fmt`